YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/acquire-global-recording-files.md

-# Acquire Global Recording files（新增内容）
+# Acquire Global Recording files

 Through this interface, global recording files of a IPPBX can be acquired.